 THE NEED

-0.7 per 1,000.
+0.7 per 1,000 births.
 In Malawi, the cleft prevalence rate is 0.7 per 1,000 births.

-Out of pocket expenses.
+Out-of-pocket expenses.
 22% of the population in Malawi is at risk of catastrophic expenditure for surgery, while 67% faces impoverishing expenditure for surgical care.
 With 70% of the nearly 20 million population falling below the poverty line, many patients with cleft conditions face financial barriers to receiving the care they need.
 5.4 million Malawians face chronic food insecurity.

 Limited access to surgery.
 Malawi performs just 372 surgical procedures per 100,000 population.
 This falls short of the target set by the Lancet Commission on Global Surgery of 5,000 procedures per 1,000 people.
 Malawians are often unable to reach surgical care due to a lack of medical facilities, inadequate basic amenities and insufficient diagnostic equipment.